Some people feel very pressured by Facebook, did you know?

-Facebook can be a fun place for meeting amazing folks, we see different parts of the world, applaud the heroes that we might otherwise never hear about, in fact, our current auction is hosted there, and we are happy to do so, but, and its a big BUT people are beginning to feel pressurised and intimidated by Facebook.
+Facebook can be a fun place for meeting folks.
+We see different parts of the world, applaud the heroes that we might otherwise never hear about, and we are happy to do so, but, and its a big BUT people are beginning to feel pressurised and intimidated by Facebook.

 Facebook works wonders for small rescues, but it has relentlessly removed the lovingly crafted and lively social profiles of many an anipal.
 So we have paused for thought and want to reflect a moment.